xsuryanshx/cognitive-load/README.md

 ```

 #### Option 3: Notebook-based Ingestion
-Use the Jupyter notebook for batch processing:

-1. Open `notebooks/databricks_ingest.ipynb` in Databricks
-2. Update configuration paths
-3. Run the ingestion cells
+You can create a Databricks notebook for batch processing CSV files from the data directory.

 ### Databricks Tables